-Whereas psychologists have focused on optimizing time of study given a fixed number of practice opportunities (Fig. 1A), or on prioritizing items for study given finite study time (2, 13, 14), Tabibian et al. (3) frame the challenge as determining the optimal (time-varying) reviewing rate per item.
-It may be unrealistic in an educational context to forego hard constraints on practice trials or time, but the cost trade-off formulation that Tabibian et al. (3) propose-standard in machine learning-is a fresh perspective for psychology.
-Another novelty of Tabibian et al. (3) concerns the objective of spaced practice.
-Experimentalists typically consider optimizing spacing for a particular RI, that is, the duration following final study over which the information must be maintained (Fig. 1A).
-In contrast, Tabibian et al. (3) suggest a perhaps more practical situation in which study and test phases are not distinguished and knowledge must be periodically refreshed to ensure its continuous availability.
-This practical, lifelong learning perspective is relatively understudied in psychology (20).
+Whereas psychologists have focused on optimizing time-ofstudy given a fixed number of practice opportunities (Figure 1a), or on prioritizing items for study given finite study time [2, 13, 14], Tabibian et al. have framed the challenge as determining the optimal (time varying) reviewing rate per item.
+It may be unrealistic in an educational context to forego hard constraints on practice trials or time, but the cost trade-off formulation that Tabibian et al. propose-standard in machine learning-is a fresh perspective for psychology.
+Another novelty of Tabibian et al. concerns the objective of spaced practice.
+Experimentalists typically consider optimizing spacing for a particular RI, i.e., the duration following final study over which the information must be maintained (Figure 1a).
+In contrast, Tabibian et al. suggest a perhaps more practical situation in which study and test phase are not distinguished and knowledge must be periodically refreshed to ensure its continuous availability.
+This practical, lifelong learning perspective is relatively understudied in psychology [20].